mlopes/marco-lopes.com/articles/_posts/2017/2017-09-20-Learning-Scala.md

 This article describes a list of resources I've used to find my way into Scala development.
 For context of how relevant these resources might be to you, let me first give a quick description of my technical background.

 ## A Little Background
 I've been a developer for a very long time, and I have quite a lot of experience.
-I've done some perl, years ago where I got familiarised with mapping, filtering and reducing, but, even though I've been interested in functional programming for a long time, I've never really had the time or will to really dive into it.
+I've done some Perl, years ago where I got familiarised with mapping, filtering and reducing, but, even though I've been interested in functional programming for a long time, I've never really had the time or will to really dive into it.

 This being said, lets get into the details about the resources and how they worked for me.